osate/osate2/analyses/org.osate.analysis.flows/doc/latency.md

 The latency analysis supports the following settings:

 -   **Treat as synchronous or asynchronous system**.
-Used to assess the latency of connections between components not inherently synchronous or explicitly determined by the *Reference_Time* property as synchronous (same reference value) or asynchronous (different reference value).
-Software components or partitions (virtual processors) bound to the same processor are considered inherently synchronous.
-This is relevant when sampled processing occurs.
+Used to assess the sampling latency between periodic components that are not inherently synchronous (threads or partitions on the same processor) or explicitly specified as synchronous by referring to the same *Reference_Time* property value.
     -   **Asynchronous system (AS) \[default\]**: The components are not time synchronized, i.e., dispatches may have time shift.
     -   **Synchronous system (SS)**: The components are time synchronized, i.e., periodic dispatches are aligned across systems.
 -   **Partition output policy**.
-Used to reflect different inter-partition communication policies in partitioned systems.
+Used to reflect latency contribution by inter-partition communication due to different inter-communication policies in partitioned systems.
     -   **Major Frame delayed (MF) \[default\]**: assume that inter-partitions connections are flushed/realized at the end of the major frame.
 If a task in partition A sends a data to a task